frontenddogma/rote-learning-html-css/manuscript/css.md

-# CSS {#toc-css}
+# CSS

 This section covers CSS as per the [CSS Snapshot 2023](https://www.w3.org/TR/css-2023/) as well as CSS working drafts as of <!-- @@ -->June 2024.

-I> Identifying and maintaining overviews of CSS selectors, at-rules, and especially properties, including their status and support, is a notoriously difficult task.
+A> Identifying and maintaining overviews of CSS selectors, at-rules, and especially properties, including their status and support, is a notoriously difficult task.
 For CSS properties, the best resource may be the [_List of CSS Properties, Both Proposed and Standard_](https://www.w3.org/Style/CSS/all-properties.en.html), maintained by Bert Bos (W3C).
 Usually, as in this case, collecting this information requires consulting various specifications, and still comes with a probability of error.

+I> ### License Information
+I>
+I> This chapter includes information about CSS selectors derived from [_Selectors Level 4_](https://www.w3.org/TR/2022/WD-selectors-4-20221111/), as well as information about CSS properties and their specifications derived from [_List of CSS Properties, Both Proposed and Standard_](https://www.w3.org/Style/CSS/all-properties.en.html).
+I>
+I> [Copyright](https://www.w3.org/policies/) 2022, 2024 [World Wide Web Consortium](https://www.w3.org/).
+This work is distributed under the [_W3C Software and Document License_](https://www.w3.org/copyright/software-license-2023/) in the hope that it will be useful, but _without any warranty_; without even the implied warranty of _merchantability_ or _fitness for a particular purpose_.
+I>
+I> The derived information has been reviewed, edited, reordered, and complemented to the best of the author’s knowledge.

 ## Selectors